javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter1.md

         editions:
             ebook:
                 # (this is a complex option, we'll see it later)
+            kindle:
+                # (this is a complex option, we'll see it later)
             print:
                 # (this is a complex option, we'll see it later)